ROSS1996/financemanager/README.md

 ## Overview

-This project is a finance manager application that consists of three parts: the PostgreSQL database, a backend built with Javascript (Node.js, Express and TypeScript), and the frontend, built with Next.js.
+This project is a finance manager application that consists of three parts: a PostgreSQL database, a Javascript backend server (built with Node.js, Express and TypeScript), and the frontend, built with Next.js.
 The frontend part does not depend on the database or backend provided in this repository.

 The backend provides the server-side functionality for user authentication, account management, expenses and revenues, and transfers.
-The database stores user data and transaction information.
+The database stores user data and all accounts activities.
 The frontend provides a user interface for managing financial activities such as creating and managing accounts, tracking expenses, revenues, and transfers between accounts.

 ## Screenshot